What Is 'Inbound', 'Pull' Or 'Content' Marketing? Put Simply: It's Admitting Everybody Hates Paid Ads

 Every stage in the Buyer’s Journey or Sales Cycle is driven-by, and at the prerogative and pleasure of, the buyer.
 It only *seems* like sellers have any power at all.

-Unless you’re a captive audience in a movie theater, or broken down on the side of the road, they do not.
+Unless you’re a captive audience in a movie theater, or broken down on the side of the road, buyers are always in control – not sellers.
 Research validates this.
 Technology and even huge budgets don’t diminish this reality.

 This circumstance, like any ‘crisis’, presents a danger and an opportunity for sellers (companies).
 The best ways to deal with competitive markets are a) differentiate, and b) produce the content buyers are seeking when they are ‘researching’ and ‘considering’ throughout most of the Buyer’s Journey.